jes-moore/jes-moore.github.io/_posts/2018-12-21-under-the-hood-analytics.markdown

 I hope that this article does some good for new data scientists, gives an idea of how important exploratory data analysis is and puts project design in perspective.

-Play the long game, find the intricate details, then start modelling.
-You'll end up with a far better model, and exit with a invaluable breadth of domain knowledge that helps you as you move forward.
+Play the long game, find the intricate details, then start modeling.
+You'll end up with a far better model, and exit with an invaluable breadth of domain knowledge that helps you as you move forward.

 <style>
     .video-holder {